innolitics/rdm/rdm/base/software_plan.md

 ## Version Control

-{% if system.auditor_notes %}[This section describes our software configuration management, but does not explicitly use the term "software configuration management" since many developers will be unfamiliar with the term.
-Note that Git is a version control system that makes it simple to track and record the history of every file it contains.]{% endif %}

 A git repository, hosted on GitHub, should be setup at the start of the software development planning activity.
 All software development and maintenance activity outputs will be stored in this git repository, the associated GitHub issues, or the associated GitHub pull requests, unless explicitly noted otherwise in the activity description{% if system.auditor_notes %} [5.1.1.b]{% endif %}.
 {% if system.auditor_notes %}
+[This section describes our software configuration management, but does not explicitly use the term "software configuration management" since many developers will be unfamiliar with the term.
+Note that Git is a version control system that makes it simple to track and record the history of every file it contains.

-[The requirements listed in sections 5.1.9.a, 5.1.11, 8.1.1, 8.1.3, and 8.3 of {{ system.standard }} are fulfilled by our use of Git and GitHub.
+The requirements listed in sections 5.1.9.a, 5.1.11, 8.1.1, 8.1.3, and 8.3 of {{ system.standard }} are fulfilled by our use of Git and GitHub.
 Also note that this setup implies that all activity outputs that are stored in the git repository, GitHub issues, or GitHub pull requests are configuration items.
 Furthermore, the version of every configuration item comprising the software system configuration is stored in the git repository for the entire history of the project.
 Each activity describes the configuration items in more detail.]
-{%- endif %}
+{% endif %}
 ## GitHub Issues, Labels, and Milestones

 [GitHub issues](https://guides.github.com/features/issues/) are used to represent software requirements, problem reports, and change requests.
 These three items are distinguished using labels.